ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 from order in docs.Orders
 select new
 {
-    // Handling the field as a string will allow Corax to index it Location = JsonConvert.Serialize(order.ShipTo.Location) }
+    // Use .ToString() to convert the data to a string in JSON format (the same way JsonConvert.Serialize() would) Location = order.ShipTo.Location.ToString()
+}
 {CODE-TAB-BLOCK/}
 {CODE-TABS/}